 Chhatri of Bhim Singh Rana

-This cenotaph was built in the memory of Bhim Singh Rana who had captured Gwalior fort from Mughal rulers.
+This cenotaph was built in the memory of Bhim Singh Rana who had claimed Gwalior fort from Mughal rulers.
 Rana had built a lake, locally called Bhimtal near which his successor constructed a chhatri in his memory.

 Jehangir and Shahjehan Palace